ai-tex-rex/ai-tex-rex.github.io/README.md

 <img src="logo.png" alt="tex-Rex Logo" width="200">

 tex-Rex is an AI-powered academic paper analysis tool that helps researchers improve their scientific manuscripts through automated feedback and suggestions.
+Start writing in your native language! 🇨🇳 🇧🇷 🇰🇷 🇯🇵 🇪🇸
 ## About

 The tool will remain faithful to the original writing of the author but suggests improvement and asks for missing information.
 It can handle multiple languages, so you can start writing in your native language and it will do the analysis and then translate to English.
 It uses OpenRouter API to access advanced language models for comprehensive paper analysis.